Last Updated: March 23, 2022

 In addition to categorizing accurately, scanning inventory as it’s delivered is also helpful.
 It more easily allows you to compare your received inventory to your ordered inventory.
 This will minimize incorrect product drops from distributors, another common cause of poor inventory management and product stockouts.
 Scanning in-stock receipts can also prevent the common issue of receiving items under a different inventory name.
-Ultimately you will be using the same SKU number and prevent duplicates from messing up your counts.
+Ultimately, you will be using the same SKU number and prevent duplicates from messing up your counts.

 So we’ve covered how to spot problematic inventory trends, as well as a few ways to eliminate human error.
 But what about the annual inventory counts?
 Most sources advise that retailers count their entire inventory at least once a year.
 But if you have a large number of products, this can be a monumental task.
 In fact, many retailers even close down their store to perform this.

-However, you can count your entire inventory multiple times per year without doing it all in one shot.
-KORONA offers a perpetual inventory count software.
-You simply select certain days of the week you want to count your inventory and KORONA will calculate how many items you need to count on that particular day in order to count every single item in your store at least once a year.
+However, you can count your entire inventory multiple times yearly without doing it all in one shot.
+KORONA POS offers a perpetual inventory count software.
+You simply select certain days of the week you want to count your inventory and KORONA POS will calculate how many items you need to count on that particular day in order to count every single item in your store at least once a year.
 This allows you to perform manageable counts throughout the slow hours of the day or week and make accurate inventory tracking part of a manageable routine rather than a nightmare once a year.

 Over time most retailers will build up a large product database that includes many products that they no longer sell.
 Items that you don’t carry anymore should be delisted and made unavailable at the POS.
 This prevents cashiers from accidentally selling an outdated item when they need to use the product search.
 It also makes receiving more painless and efficient.

-This may sound like a no-brainer but it is probably the most common cause of inventory mistakes and duplicate items.
+This may sound like a no-brainer, but it is probably the most common cause of inventory mistakes and duplicate items.
 It’s tempting to group several similar products into one category because it seems like it might save time and keep your inventory more concise.
 Retailers also want to stay away from long item descriptions on customer receipts.
 However, this practice can haunt business owners in the long run.